joesmusings/quartz/content/My Favorite Questions.md

 10. How do we find or build our life's calling, or purpose?
 11. What does "useful" content look like, and how can we create it?
 How can we engage with useful content to let it have its biggest impact on our lives?
 12. How can we build lifestyle businesses based on the work we love?
 13. What is discipline?
 Should we cultivate it?
 If so, how?

-## First Iteration
+## First Iteration:
 1. What gets us to take action?
 2. How can we spend more time doing the things we love?
 3. What is freedom and how can we bring more of it into our lives?